Ashtavinayak Darshan: A Spiritual Pilgrimage through Maharashtra

-To save the temples from the attack of Mughals, it is built into the middle of the village with having the minarets covered from all four sides and to give the impression of the mosque.
+To save the temples from the attack of the Mughals, it is built into the middle of the village with the minarets covered from all four sides to give the impression of the mosque.

 The Unique thing you will see here is that there is a Nandi, sitting in front of the temple, Nandi can be seen in the temples but normally in the temples of Shiva only.

-There is the story behind this, it says that this Nandi was being carried to the other shiva temple only, but the vehicle carrying him broke down in front of the temple.
+There is a story behind this, it says that this Nandi was being carried to the other Shiva temple only, but the vehicle carrying him broke down in front of the temple.

-Nandi statue is placed at the same place where it is right now.
+The Nandi statue is placed in the same place where it is right now.
 After that, the Nandi could not be removed from its current place until now.